huachangb/Tutorial-group-matcher/README.md

 # Planner for finding the optimal schedule
 Python module to find schedules with a minimal number of overlapping lectures.

-## This branch contains the previous version of this project.
-Most code has been rewritten, which is now included in the main branch.
-It is recommended to use the code in the main branch, although both versions should produce the same output.
+## This branch contains the original code for this project.
+However, most code has been rewritten and included in the main branch.
+Although this version and the version in the main branch produce the same results, it is recommended to use the code in the main branch.

 ## Features
 - Search for a schedule to limit the number of overlapping lectures